calculix/cae/README.md

 # How to use

-Get [Python3](https://www.python.org/downloads/) (>3.8) and install it.
-On your OS a command 'python' has to be available and it should be Python 3.

 [Download latest release](https://github.com/calculix/cae/releases) and unpack it.

-Linux only: open terminal in a directory where you've unpacked CAE, allow all files to be executed:
+Linux only: open terminal in unpacked CAE directory, allow all files to be executed:

     sudo chmod -R 777 ./*

-Ubuntu only: PyQt5 also could be installed in this way:

-    sudo apt install python3-pyqt5 python3-pyqt5.qtwebengine

-Ubuntu only: additional fonts for CGX:

-    sudo apt get install fonts-terminus-otb xfonts-terminus xfonts-terminus-oblique

-Other Python dependencies will be installed automatically on app start.

-That's all!
 Run the software with command (or double click those files):

     in Linux:       ./cae.sh
     in Windows:     cae.bat

-You can edit default startup model name in File->Settings or leave it empty or even pass it as an argument to open on startup:
+You can edit default startup model name in File->Settings or leave it empty.

-    in Linux:       ./cae.sh -inp yourmodel.inp
-                    ./cae.sh -inp yourmodel.unv
-    in Windows:     cae.bat -inp yourmodel.inp
-                    cae.bat -inp yourmodel.unv

-Another way to run CAE - is directly from 'src' directory:

-    python3 ./src/cae.py
-    python3 ./src/cae.py -inp yourmodel.inp
-    python3 ./src/cae.py -inp yourmodel.unv

 The intended workflow is: